dreichen/thesis_code/README.md

 ## Execution of planning experiments
 - `planning_experiments` contains the files for the automated planning capability evaluation
 - use VSCode and PDDL VSCode Extension: https://marketplace.visualstudio.com/items?itemName=jan-dolejsi.pddl
+- IMPORTANT: the newest version of the extension (v2.27.0) does *not* work with the planutils container at the time writing this readme file.
+You have to use v2.26.0 of the extension
 - start a docker container that runs planutils using `cd planning_experiments && ./run.sh` (might require sudo, depending on your installation of docker)
 - install TFD planner according to planutils documentation (https://github.com/AI-Planning/planutils)
 - open `*_problem.pddl` file of you choice, press ALT+P and run execution against locally running planutils server